meteor/meteor/content/testing.md

 meteor add practicalmeteor:mocha
 ```

-This package provides a way for test files to register tests, and for a [test driver](#test-driver) to run them.
+This package provides a way for test files to register tests and for a [test driver](#test-driver) to run them.

 ### Defining a Mocha test

-In the Todos example app, we have a special `TodosCollection`, which set a `createdAt` field whenever we insert a new todo item.
+In the Todos example app, we have a special `TodosCollection` that sets a `createdAt` field whenever we insert a new todo item.

 ```js
 class TodosCollection extends Mongo.Collection {